MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Touring-the-RoleTailored-Client-Pages.md

 |See a List page in Object Designer.|The page called Sales Order List with ID 9305.|

 ##  <a name="ListPlus"></a> List Plus Page Type
  Similar to a List page, a List Plus page displays content from a table in a list format.
-The difference is that the List Plus page type can contain two lists in one page, and can be used as a two\-dimensional matrix.
+The difference is that the List Plus page type can contain two lists in one page, and can be used as a two-dimensional matrix.
 The following illustration shows a List Plus page that is used for viewing a production forecast.

  For more information, see the following.